 Go to the profile of Dr Alison Phipps

 Peter Pick took his first degree at Sussex and has a Ph.D. in English Literature.
 He is committed to the idea of interdisciplinarity.
 His current research interests include photography, the usefulness of art, revealed and institutional religion, power, and road-traffic signs.
-He is in the preliminary stages of an oral history project in the northern Iberian peninsular.
-His latest publication is an essay on Abiezer Coppe collected in Religious Anarchism, (ed.)
+His latest publication is an essay on the English radical theologian Abiezer Coppe collected in Religious Anarchism, (ed.)
 Alexandre Christoyannopoulos, Cambridge Scholars Press, 2009.
 He is co-curator of the 'Festival of Brown'.

 Go to the profile of Peter Pick